 How do I reserve the trailers?

-Trailer rental applications are taken April to November (weather permitting).
+Trailer rental applications are taken May-September (weather permitting).
 Criteria apply.
-Visit page for more details [website address].
+Visit our trailer page for more details.

-How do I sign up for Clean Up Akron Month and the Earth Day Cleanup at Summit Lake?
+How do I sign up for Clean Up Akron Month and other community cleanups such as the cleanup at Summit Lake?

 How do I volunteer with Keep Akron Beautiful?

-Visit our volunteer Done-In-A-Day opportunities at [website address], fill out and mail in the volunteer Done-In-A-Day form.
-Register for our newsletter to learn about volunteer opportunities or follow us on social media (Facebook, Instagram and Twitter).
+Visit our volunteer page to see our open opportunities.
+You can also register for our newsletter to learn about volunteer opportunities or follow us on social media (Facebook, Instagram and Twitter).